Tilman Fertitta: Rockets

 On September 4, 2017, he agreed to purchase the Rockets from Leslie Alexander, pending league approval, for an NBA record $2.2 billion.
 On October 6, 2017, Fertitta was approved by the NBA to own the Houston Rockets.
 Fertitta paid for the Rockets by selling $1.415 billion worth of bonds and was competing with Houston-native singer Beyonce Knowles to purchase the team.
 By buying the Houston Rockets he also became the owner of Clutch Gaming, a professional eSports organization focused on League of Legends.

 NHL

 After Fertitta bought the Rockets and Toyota Center in 2017, he expressed interest in an expansion team or relocating an NHL team to Houston, with both options most likely playing at Toyota Center.
 In 2018, he held preliminary talks with commissioner Gary Bettman to discuss ownership of a team.
-While he hasn't stated much about potential ownership in recent months, it is speculated he may be working on a deal to purchase the Arizona Coyotes, though this hasn't been confirmed or denied by him.
+It was speculated he was working on a deal to purchase the Arizona Coyotes prior to their deactivation in 2024.
+Fertitta has continually stated his interest in owning a hockey team and believes that one would boost the economy of downtown Houston.
+In September 2024, it was reported by Andy Strickland that for the upcoming board of governors meeting regarding expansion, Houston was one of the leading candidates for expansion, with Fertitta's bid being the frontrunner for the city.

+WNBA

+In 2024, Fertitta expressed interest in bringing back a WNBA franchise to Houston, which would be their second team since the Houston Comets folded in 2008.